idrisregg/.NET-Core-Microservice-with-PostgreSQL-Docker/README.md

-PS : The App Doesnt Contain CORS

-if Deploying to Render Use Docker cause... render doesnt have Native Support for .NET Runtime Environement

 A secure ASP.NET Core Web API for user authentication and management with JWT tokens and PostgreSQL database and Docker image.